Pioreactor/docs.pioreactor/developer-guide/20-User interface/04-adding-charts.md

   tail /var/log/pioreactor.log
   ```
   The last few lines should tell you about if a field is missing, a wrong type, etc.
- - There is a 30sec cache, so it may take up to 30sec to see new changes in the UI.
+ - There is a 30 second cache, so it may take up to 30 second to see new changes in the UI.